bimdata/areas/README.md

 ## Style

-It is possible to customize areas style by declaring css variables:
+It is possible to customize areas style by declaring CSS variables:

 ```css
 /* Cursors */